SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 16 May, 2025
+### 📅 Saturday, 17 May, 2025
 ------
 ### Events
 ------
-Here are some notable events in U.S. history that occurred on May 16:
+Here are some notable events that have occurred on May 17th in the USA:

-- **1866**: The U.S. Congress passed the legislation that established the first regular government patent examiner's office.
-- **1918**: The Sedition Act was enacted, expanding the Espionage Act and making it illegal to criticize the war effort during World War I.
-- **1929**: The first Academy Awards were held in Hollywood, California, hosted by actor Douglas Fairbanks.
+- **1966**: The Cultural Revolution in China was announced by Communist Party Chairman Mao Zedong, but recognition in the U.S. media and sociopolitical spheres occurred later, influencing educational discussions on communism.
+- **1973**: The United States Senate began its Watergate hearings, investigating the controversial scandal that led to President Richard Nixon's resignation.
--
+- **1975**: The first Just
 ### Positive Qoute
 ------
-"Embrace the magic of each new day! ✨🌈 Every morning brings a fresh start and endless possibilities. ☀️🌟"
+"Believe in the magic of beginnings 🌟✨ and let your dreams take flight! 🚀💫"